imigueldiaz/firefox-quick-abstract/README.md

 # Quick Abstract

 <p align="center"><img src="icons/icon.png" width="400" height="400" ></p>
 A Firefox extension that generates a professional abstract and keywords for the current tab's content using the Perplexity AI API.

-> **Disclaimer**: _This is an alpha version extension created for self-learning purposes.
-It is not a professional, full-featured extension.
-Maintenance and updates will be provided as possible during the developer's limited free time._

 ## Features
 - Fetches the text content of the active tab
 - Sends the content to the Perplexity API for abstract and keyword generation
 - Displays the generated abstract and keywords in the extension popup
 - Generates an APA citation for the webpage based on the title, author, and publication date
-- **New:** Allows copying the generated abstract, keywords, and citation in Markdown, HTML, or plain text format with the click of a button
+- Allows copying the generated abstract, keywords, and citation in Markdown, HTML, or plain text format with the click of a button
-- Allows customization of API key, model, and temperature through the options page
+- Allows customization of API key, model, and temperature through the options page.
+- Supports internationalization (i18n) for English, Spanish, and French languages.
+- Allows fine-tuning the abstract generation by adjusting the top-p, top-k, max-tokens, frequency-penalty, and presence-penalty parameters.

 ## Installation from repository

-## Installation
+### Installation from XPI file (direct download)

 Install the latest version of this add-on by clicking the link below, or you can download the latest version from the releases page.

 [![Install Add-on](https://img.shields.io/badge/Install-Add--on-brightgreen?style=for-the-badge)](https://github.com/imigueldiaz/firefox-quick-abstract/releases/latest/download/quick_abstract.xpi)

-## Installation from source code
+### Installation from source code (manual)

 1. Clone this repository or download the source code
 2. Open Firefox and go to `about:debugging`
 3. Click on "This Firefox" in the left sidebar